anujd64/Thunder/README.md

 		└───movie.name.2049.2160p.garbage
 		└───movie.returns.2069.2160p.whatever
 		└───movie.returns.again.?.2099.2160p.whatever
-		└───📂Subfolder <- this folder will scanned too
+		└───📂Subfolder <- this folder will be scanned too

 - If you want to request a feature create an issue with request feature tag